Joseph W. Tobin: Early life and education

 Joseph Tobin was born in Detroit, Michigan, in 1952, the oldest of the 13 children of Joseph W. Tobin and Marie Terese Kerwin.
+His parents were immigrants from County Kerry, Ireland.
 He was baptized five days after his birth at the Church of the Most Holy Redeemer in Detroit, founded and administered by the Congregation of the Most Holy Redeemer (Redemptorists).
 He later attended the parochial school at the church.

-By the time he had graduated, Tobin felt called to serve as a Catholic priest and applied to join the Redemptorists, who accepted him as a candidate.
+By the time he had graduated, Tobin felt called to serve as a Catholic priest.
+He applied to join the Redemptorists, who accepted him as a candidate.
 He then attended St. Joseph's Preparatory College in Edgerton, Wisconsin, the Redemptorist minor seminary.
-After graduating in 1970, he was received into the Redemptorist novitiate of to begin his formation as a member.
-He made his temporary profession of religious vows as a member of the Redemptorists on August 5, 1972, and his perpetual vows on August 21, 1976.
+After graduating from St. Joseph's in 1970, he was received into the Redemptorist novitiate to begin his formation as a member.
+Tobin made his temporary profession of religious vows as a member of the Redemptorists on August 5, 1972, and his perpetual vows on August 21, 1976.

-In 1975, Tobin received a Bachelor of Philosophy degree from Holy Redeemer College in Waterford, Wisconsin.
+In 1975, Tobin received a Bachelor of Arts degree in philosophy from Holy Redeemer College in Waterford, Wisconsin.
 He then studied at Mount St. Alphonsus Seminary in Esopus, New York, earning a Master of Religious Education degree in 1977 and a Master of Divinity degree in pastoral theology in 1979.

 Ordination and ministry

 Tobin was ordained a priest for the Redemptorist Order by Archbishop William Cousins at Holy Redeemer College on June 1, 1978.
 The following year, Tobin returned to Detroit, where he was appointed the parochial vicar of Holy Redeemer Parish.
 He was later named pastor there, serving from 1984 to 1990.
 From 1980 to 1986, he served as an episcopal vicar for the Archdiocese of Detroit, and also assisted at the local diocesan marriage tribunal.
 From 1990 to 1991, Tobin served as pastor of St. Alphonsus Parish in Chicago, Illinois.

-Tobin was elected general consultor of the Redemptorists in 1991 and on September 9, 1997, was elected superior general.
-He was confirmed for a second term as superior general on September 26, 2003.
-That same year, he became vice-president of the Union of Superiors General.
-He was also a member of the Council for Relations between the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life and the International Union of Superiors General from 2001 to 2009.
+The Redemptorists elected Tobin as their general consultor in 1991 and as their superior general in 1997 He began a second term as superior general in 2003.
+That same year, he was named vice-president of the Union of Superiors General.
+Tobin also served as a member of the Council for Relations between the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life and the International Union of Superiors General from 2001 to 2009.

-In 2005, Tobin participated in a Synod of Bishops in Rome, where he spent a week in a Spanish-language discussion group that included the archbishop of Buenos Aires, who later became Pope Francis and would name Tobin a cardinal.
+In 2005, Tobin participated in a synod of bishops in Rome.
+He spent a week in a Spanish-language discussion group that included Archbishop Jorge Mario Bergoglio of Buenos Aires, the future Pope Francis.

-Tobin spent 2010 taking a sabbatical attached to Blackfriars Hall Priory in Oxford, England, residing with the De La Salle Brothers.
-He pursued his interest in the rise of secularization and secular culture, attending seminars by anthropologist Peter B. Clarke, studying at the Las Casas Institute and taking classes at Blackfriars.
+Tobin took a sabbatical to Blackfriars Hall Priory in Oxford, England in 2010, residing with the De La Salle Brothers.
+While there, he pursued his interest in the rise of secularization and secular culture, attending seminars by anthropologist Peter B. Clarke, studying at the Las Casas Institute and taking classes at Blackfriars.
 Tobin speaks English, Spanish, French, Italian, and Portuguese.